Saturday, March 4, 2017

 ARE YOU A ‘DINGER?

-Join us at the Danville Borough Farm on the first Saturday of March to see if you just might be a ‘Dinger too!
+Join us at the Danville Borough Farm on March 4, 2017 to see if you just might be a ‘Dinger too!

 the ‘Pig Barn‘, State Hospital Dr, Danville, PA 17821 USA